 16 of 16

-Decking your home out in Steampunk style may catch you off guard at first, but as someone who's strategic and appreciates old and new styles it could be a wonderful fit.
-Steampunk is best known for its incorporation of exposed brick, industrial furniture, and unique accessories (think: gears, globes, and old maps), which really give off an intelligent, worldly vibe.
-Considering it’s one of the lesser-known categories, it really brings out your unique side compared to the styles of others around you.
+Decking your home out in steampunk style may catch you off guard at first, but as someone who's strategic and appreciates old and new styles, it could be a wonderful fit.
+Steampunk is best known for its incorporation of exposed brick, industrial furniture, and unique accessories (think: gears, globes, and old maps), which give off an intelligent, worldly vibe.
+Considering it’s one of the lesser-known categories, it brings out your side compared to the styles of others around you.

 Lacey Ramburger is a freelance writer based in Owensboro, KY.
 She is the author of a poetry book, Being Whole, and dozens of articles.
 Her areas of expertise include the Myers-Briggs Type Indicator (MBTI), relationships, and astrology.